kmusayeva/GlobalAMFPred/README.md

 This project is dedicated to the analysis and prediction of arbuscular mycorrhizal fungi (AMF) data obtained from [Global AM Fungi](https://globalamfungi.com/) website.

-See the [GlobalAMF.ipynb] for preliminary analysis (still ongoing) of the data.
+See the [GlobalAMF.ipynb] for detailed analysis (still ongoing) of the data.

 Predictive models used are: